vykt/elf64_dynamic_patcher/README.md

 - .dynstr is the string table for the symbols found in the dynsym section.
 Unlike that section, .dynstr stores the string representations of the symbols.

-Putting it all together, by following the chain of sections desctibed above, it is possible to find the string representation of every called function (e.g.: 'free()') from .dynstr''', and find its offset in the file from .plt.
+Putting it all together, by following the chain of sections described above, it is possible to find the string representation of every called function (e.g.: free() ) from .dynstr''', and find its offset in the file from .plt.

 The 'call' instruction appears as '0xe8' in hex, followed by a 4 byte (uint32_t)